DeepKick-Stacks/Game-Market-Analysis-SQL/README.md

     Visualization & Analytics: Tableau Desktop

-Key Finding: The "Five-Platform Ceiling"
-  Through SQL aggregation of over a decade of market data, I identified a distinct ROI peak at five platforms.
-  While expanding to multiple platforms initially drives a linear increase in sales, games released on 6+ platforms showed a plateau in marginal returns.
+# Key Finding: The "Five-Platform Ceiling" Through SQL aggregation of over a decade of market data, I identified a distinct ROI peak at five platforms.While expanding to multiple platforms initially drives a linear increase in sales, games released on 6+ platforms showed a plateau in marginal returns.
 This suggests that for most developers, the cost of porting and maintaining additional versions often outweighs the increased market reach.

 Data Architecture:
 Applying the technical rigor from my A+ Certification, I built this project with a focus on system integrity and efficient data flow.